-12. The older waiter substitutes the Spanish word “nada” in “The Lord's Prayer.”
-How might this be related to post-World War I disillusionment or even nothingness and nihilism?
+12. The older waiter substitutes the Spanish word nada in the Lord's Prayer.
+How might this be related to Post-WW I disillusionment, or even nothingness and nihilism?

-13. In literature, diseases, illnesses and injuries are often symbolic of a larger idea.
+13. In literature, diseases, illnesses, and injuries are often symbolic of a larger idea.
 In this story, the old man is deaf and the older waiter has insomnia.
 What might these health issues symbolize?

 14. Why does the older waiter assume he should "with daylight" finally be able to go to sleep?

 15. Examine the use of light and shadow in this story.

-Challenges & Opportunities 'The “Great” WarIn our experiences, students seem to be engaged by war.
-Be sure to make connections between the characters and World War I. One waiter was old enough to see World War I personally.
-Maybe he fought.
-He’s also old enough to know what it feels like to have hope that this war would be “the war to end all wars” only to be disappointed by the growing drumbeats of war in Spain.
-Have the other students imagine what each character went through during this war.

-In addition, as teachers, we can talk about what it means to be young and ignorant (in a non-negative, non-judgmental way) of the world.
-We can look at these characters and see that one of them knows pain and suffering and can relate to those who are experiencing the same thing.
-We can also see that the other only knows security and what it means to have a family waiting at home.

-Hemingway’s Iceberg Theory
+Challenges & Opportunities

+Here's the hard part.

-Your class just read a short story about three dudes in a bar in which nothing really happens, except for a waiter committing blasphemy.
+Your class just read a short story about three dudes in a bar in which basically nothing happens.
 Some of them may be asking, "What's the big deal?" or "Is that it?"
 It's true that there's no real resolution to the story.
 The old man and the younger waiter just go home.
 But if the students focus only on plot, they've missed about seven-eighths of the story.

 How did we get to seven-eighths?
 It's a Hemingway thing.
-Hemingway once compared short stories to icebergs [https://books.google.com/books?id=fBjucQepRn8C&lpg=PP1&pg=PA140#v=onepage&q&f=false].
+Hemingway once compared short stories to icebergs.
 Only a portion of the iceberg is seen, he said, but the unseen often strengthens the stories.
-His exact words were this:
+His exact words were:

 "If a writer of prose knows enough of what he is writing about he may omit things that he knows and the reader, if the writer is writing truly enough, will have a feeling of those things as strongly as though the writer had stated them.
 The dignity of movement of an ice-berg is due to only one-eighth of it being above water."

-(The Irish writer James Joyce also believed in this idea of omission.
-In the very first story of Dubliners, he mentions the idea of “gnomon.”
-A gnomon is the leftover part of a rectangle after another rectangle is taken out.)
+Deep.
+Go ahead; share this wisdom with them to get them to start thinking outside of the box a bit.

-The short story "A Clean, Well-Lighted Place" is an example of 'this iceberg theory in practice.
+The short story "A Clean, Well-Lighted Place" is an example of Hemingway's iceberg theory in practice.
 The protagonist in this story, if there is one, is the older waiter.
 But he doesn't do much.
 He sits back while the younger waiter verbally abuses the deaf old man.
-But there' is much more to the older waiter than what these 1,400 or so words.
-In passing, we learn that the older waiter suffers from insomnia and that his prayer consists of a bunch of nadas.
+But there's much more to the older waiter.
+In passing, we learn that he suffers from insomnia and that his prayer consists of a bunch of nadas.
 What is this guy's story?